rmosolgo/graphql-ruby/guides/executing_queries.md

 ## Validation

-By default, `GraphQL::Query` performs validation on incoming query strings.
+By default, `graphql-ruby` performs validation on incoming query strings.
 If you want to disable this, pass `validate: false`.
 No guarantees it won't blow up :)

 ```ruby
 result = MySchema.execute(query_string, validate: false)